 This is a research-based qualification requiring advanced studies on behalf of the student in any module/s related to the specific field of study.
 Students are required to undertake research under the guidance of a supervisor.
-(Amended wef 2015/08)

-5.9 DOCTOR OF PHILOSOPHY IN THE BUILT ENVIRONMENT ENTRANCE REQUIREMENTS
+5.9 DOCTOR OF PHILOSOPHY IN THE BUILT ENVIRONMENT ENTRANCE REQUIREMENTS or

-- I. completed the requirements for the Master of the Built Environment; or - 2. have been granted a conferment of status for the above-mentioned qualification.
+I. completed the requirements for the Master of the Built Environment;

+2. have been granted a conferment of status for the above-mentioned qualification.

 This is a research-based qualification requiring advanced studies on behalf of the student in any module/s related to the specific field of study.
 Students are required to undertake research under the guidance of a supervisor.
-(Amended wef 2015/08)